Validation and results of an approximate model for the stress of a Tokamak toroidal field coil at the inboard midplane: Introduction

+Compared to the ITER experiment under construction, Tokamak-based fusion power plants will require operation with increased structural load (forces and stresses) on the inner leg of the toroidal field (TF) coil.
+One reason for this is higher magnetic field amplitudes of the approach espoused by Commonwealth Fusion Systems (CFS) in their proposed SPARC experiment and ARC reactor\cite{greenwald_high-field_2018,greenwald_performance_2018,sorbom_arc_2015}, and earlier the earlier proposed experiments IGNITOR and Compact Ignition Tokamak (CIT).\cite{coppi_optimal_2001,flanagan_overview_1986} Another design philosophy leading to increased stress in the TF coil proposes a reactor much larger than ITER, espoused by the EU-DEMO and K-DEMO.\cite{federici_demo_2018,corato_progress_2018,kim_design_2015} Finally, another design philosophy is that of the Spherical Tokamak, whose TF coil system has a very small cross sectional area at the inner midplane.
+A Spherical Tokamak reactor design is described by Tokamak Energy Ltd.\cite{costley_towards_2019} and supported by such experiments as NSTX-U and MAST.\cite{menard_overview_2012,morris_mast_2012}

 The benefit of a fast, approximate method of computing the stress and strain distribution is that it can be used to rapidly iterate through many facility designs.
 Codes that do this are referred to as systems codes.
 They couple models from many different fields, from plasma physics to engineering and economics.
 For example, the PROCESS systems code can adjust the magnetic field strength to affect the fusion power (plasma physics), to optimize the levelized cost of electricity (economic), subject to materials yield constraints (engineering).
+Numerically, PROCESS runs by adjusting some number of ``iteration variables" to optimize a figure of merit and satisfy some number of constraints.
+PROCESS analyses typically use a few dozen iteration variables and constraints.